GraninNikita/DVA-C02/README.md

       for each table and secondary index that was accessed.
     - `TOTAL` - The response includes only the aggregate ConsumedCapacity for the operation.
     - `NONE` - No ConsumedCapacity details are included in the response.
+- Condition keys:
+    - `dynamodb:Attributes` - Filters access by attribute (field or column) names of the table
+    - `dynamodb:LeadingKeys` - Filters access by the partition key of the table
+    - `dynamodb:ReturnValues` - Filters access by the ReturnValues parameter of request.
+Contains one of the
+      following: "ALL_OLD", "UPDATED_OLD","ALL_NEW","UPDATED_NEW", or "NONE"
+    - `dynamodb:Select` - Filters access by the Select parameter of a Query or Scan request
+- DAX - solves **hot key** problem.
+In-memory cache for DynamoDB.
+Does not require any changes in application.
+5 min TTL by default.
+SECURE.
+    - vs. Elasticache: DAX used for individual objects cache, query + scan.
+Elasticache: store aggregation result, e.g.
+      SUM, TOTAL, etc.
+- StreamViewType:
+    - `KEYS_ONLY` - Only the key attributes of the modified item are written to the stream.
+    - `NEW_IMAGE` - The entire item, as it appears after it was modified, is written to the stream.
+    - `OLD_IMAGE` - The entire item, as it appeared before it was modified, is written to the stream.
+    - `NEW_AND_OLD_IMAGES` - Both the new and the old item images of the item are written to the stream.

 # Kinesis